Iloilo Business Park: History

+In 2025, the Iloilo City Government under Mayor Raisa Treñas declared the Iloilo Business Park as the 'Center of Arts and Culture' of the city through an executive order.

+Developments

 Residential

-One Madison Place Luxury Residences is Megaworld's 1,700-square meter residential development within Iloilo Business Park.
-It consists of three 10-story mid-rise towers along Megaworld Boulevard.
+One Madison Place Luxury Residences is Megaworld's first residential development within Iloilo Business Park.
+It consists of three 10-storey mid-rise towers along Megaworld Boulevard.

 Lafayette Park Square is Megaworld's second condominium project within the business park.
-The 14-story single tower features French and Spanish architectural designs.
+The 14-storey single tower features French and Spanish architectural designs.

-The Palladium, introduced in October 2014, is cited to be the tallest modern luxury residential condominium in Western Visayas.
-Standing 80 meters high at 22 stories, The Palladium will also be the region's first residential tower with its own skygardens in various floors overlooking Iloilo.
-At the topmost floor of the tower, there will be exclusive loft units ranging from 76 square meters to 115 square meters.
+The Palladium, introduced in October 2014, is the tallest modern luxury residential condominium within Iloilo Business Park.
+Standing 80 meters high at 22 stories, The Palladium is also the region's first residential tower with its own sky gardens in various floors overlooking Iloilo City.
+At the topmost floor of the tower, there are exclusive loft units ranging from 76 square meters to 115 square meters.

 The fourth and fifth residential projects in the township launched in 2017, Saint Honore and Saint Dominique, are inspired by Parisian lifestyle.
-It will have ten levels with 168 and 152 units respectively.
-Both towers will share a common podium and amenity areas.
-Both condominiums will have 2nd towers each.
+It has ten levels with 168 and 152 units respectively.
+Both towers share a common podium and amenity areas.
+Both condominiums have second towers each.

 The sixth condominium in the township, The Pinnacle, is a 20-storey luxury residential project of Megaworld.
-It will be built adjacent to the International Corporate Plaza and Courtyard by Marriott - Iloilo hotel.
+It will be built adjacent to the International Corporate Plaza.

+Megaworld's seventh condominium and ninth residential tower in the township, the 22-storey Firenze, is an Italian City of Florence-inspired condo that will rise beside The Palladium at the northern portion of Megaworld Boulevard.